 How is Cornell Tech involved in 217 G&T Program?
 Cornell Tech has committed to ‘adopting’ PS/IS 217 as part of its educational mission by providing professional development, comprehensive curriculum around computational thinking, hardware, software programming, and other investments into our school.
 Cornell Tech’s unique partnership with our school will continue to evolve.
 Currently, Cornell Tech provides a Teacher in Residence at PS/IS 217 one day per week to support and train classroom teachers as they provide computing instruction at every grade level.

 What supplies does my child need?
+UPDATE: Supply list for upcoming 2020-2021 school year will be released at later date.
 A school supply list is available on the website.
 Please bring in supplies during the first few days of school.